 Ship: MSC Seaside | Ports: San Juan, US Virgin Islands, Nassau, Ocean Cay

-Ok, we’ll be the first to admit that this cruise isn’t under $500.
-You’ll need to shell out an extra $9.
-So why include it on the list?
-It’s aboard the MSC Seaside, the cruise line’s newest ship.
+The final cruise on our list is aboard the MSC Seaside, the cruise line’s newest ship.
 The ship is earning good reviews and is (in our opinion) one of the most beautiful cruise liners at sea.
 This cruise will take you from Miami for a week with stops in San Juan, the US Virgin Islands, Nassau, and Ocean Cay — MSC’s private island.
-At $509 to sail for a week aboard one of the newest ships in the world, that’s a good price.
+At $448 to sail for a week aboard one of the newest ships in the world, that’s a good price.
 Learn more about this trip.